-- Thank your child’s teacher for all their hard and unprecedented work this year.
+- Thank your child’s teacher for all their hard work this year.
 (You can virtually send a gift card, too, if you are able!)

 - Start a pop tab collection for the Ronald McDonald House.
 Be sure to get friends and family in on the action.